LightMiner-Admin/LightMiner-backup/README.md

 Our OFFICIAL WEBSITE is https://lightminer.xyz
 This is a prodject that use online mining script to mine ___Cryptographic currency___.
-This project use Coinimp's JS because the developer don't have enough time to write a new JS to de this.
+This project use Coinimp's JS because the developer don't have enough time to write a new JS to do this.
 If you want to know more about Coimimp [Click here](https://coinimp.com).
-## 1.What is the difference between us and traditional nonprofit organization?
+## 1.What is the difference between us and traditional nonprofit charity organization?
 * We use ___WebChain___ as our Cryptographic currency, as a result everyone can now see the amout of hashes we mined and the rewards of our miner's work.
 ## 2 What can you do to help us?
 * First, you can help us to mine, ___This is the most important part of this project___.